anurye/kinematics-of-multi-body-system/README.md

 kinematics = Kinematics(mechanism, endTime, steps);
 ```

-- Visualization: to visualize bodies kinematics analysis result specify the option `'b'` or `'B'` for markers specify option `'m'` or `'M'`.
+### Visualization
-This will generate plot of position, velocity and acceleration of each body and markers in the mechanism respectively.
+To visualize bodies kinematics analysis result specify the option `'b'` or `'B'` for markers specify option `'m'` or `'M'`.
-If interseted only in a certain body(s), you can specify the name(s) as cell arrays.
+This will generate a plot of position, velocity and acceleration of each specified body/markers in the mechanism respectively.

 ```matlab
 %% Visualization